Spy chief sorry for failing to prevent concert bombing

 He said the domestic MI5 spy agency, whose officers he questioned during private hearings, had failed to act swiftly enough.

-Saunders spoke after publication of his third and final report into the bombing, the deadliest in the UK since the 2005 London transport suicide attacks.
+Mr Saunders spoke after publication of his third and final report into the bombing, the deadliest in Britain since the 2005 London transport suicide attacks.

 Tweet from @SkyNews